aws-ia/cfn-abi-crowdstrike-fcs/guide/content/deployment-steps.md

 ## Launch using Customizations for Control Tower

 [Customizations for AWS Control Tower](https://aws.amazon.com/solutions/implementations/customizations-for-aws-control-tower/) (CfCT) combines AWS Control Tower and other AWS services to help you set up an AWS environment.
-You can deploy the templates provided with the ABI packages using CfCT.
+You can deploy the templates provided with the ABI solution using CfCT.

 #### Prerequisites